As an ecommerce business owner, you likely know that tracking conversions is crucial to your success. You can’t fix what you don’t track.

 3. Use a sticky ‘Add to Cart’ button

 Scrolling up and down on mobile devices can be annoying.
-When your visitors scrolled all the way down your product page to read the entire product description, it’ll take some effort to scroll back up just to add the item to the cart.
+When your visitors have scrolled all the way down your product page to read the entire product description, it’ll take some effort to scroll back up just to add the item to the cart.

 So many distractions can happen before they have a chance to click that button — someone sends them a text message, they realize they’re hungry and turn off their phone, or their roommate standing next to them strikes up a conversation.